How to Use Accounting.js for Effective Number Formatting

 var $getInput = $('#input-number').val();

-With those number above, we can calculate the result.
+With the input value and currency rate, we calculate the result.

 var number = accounting.formatMoney($getTotal, {